It is by no means exhaustive, as there are many, many wonderful people – famous and not-so-famous – that call the Peach State “home.”

-Note: Links here go to websites that will give a much more in-depth study of the people listed here.
+Note: All links go to websites that will give a much more in-depth study of the people listed here.
 Because of the fluid nature of the web, if you are using this page with children, I always suggest that, as a parent, you preview all links beforehand.

 Notable Georgians – Past and Present